Jump to Section

 What is the Laser Floater Removal Procedure Like?

 Laser floater removal is an outpatient procedure that can be performed at Boston Vision.
-First, you will receive numbing eyedrops so you remain comfortable throughout the procedure.
-The laser can then be directed at the floaters.
-Through this process, you will likely see spots or shadows as the floater is destroyed.
-The treatment can typically be completed within 20 minutes.
+First, you will receive numbing eye drops so you remain comfortable throughout the procedure.

 Recovery After Laser Floater Removal

-After laser floater removal, you may experience some discomfort or redness which should resolve quickly.
+After laser treatment, you may experience some discomfort or redness which should resolve quickly.
 Some patients also experience temporarily blurred vision.
 Finally, small spots may be visible in the eye for a short time following the procedure.
 These are the vaporized floaters that temporarily remain in the eye as small gas bubbles.

 Schedule an Appointment